AzureCR/vscode-securesupplychain/README.md

 ![Alt text](resources/readme/showReferrerScreenshot.png)

-The command `oras discover -o tree $IMAGE` is then executed and the referrer output tree is put into a text document to be read by the user.
+The user is logged into the docker cli and the command `oras discover -o tree $IMAGE` is then executed and the referrer output tree is put into a text document to be read by the user.

 ![Alt text](resources/readme/textDoc.png)